Skip to main content

 }

 When these n and m values are both known at compile time, slicing will actually produce a pointer to an array.
-This is not an issue as a pointer to an array i.e. *[N]T will coerce to a []T.
+This is not an issue as a pointer to an array i.e. *[N]T will coerce to a slice - []T.

 const expect = @import("std").testing.expect;